barrettotte/goto-bed/README.md

 # goto-bed
 Making my melatonin bottle vibrate so I know its time to go to bed.

-I just wanted a little project to work on between other projects, this seemed perfect.
+I just wanted a little project to work on to learn Fusion 360 and a bit of KiCad.

 <figure align="center">
   <img src="docs/done.jpg"/>